algolia/algoliasearch-client-cmd/README.md

 Copy or rename an index
 -------------

 You can easily copy or rename an existing index using the `copy` and `move` command.

+**Note**: Move and copy commands overwrite destination index if the name of already used.

 The move command is particulary usefull is you want to update a big index atomically from one version to another.
 For example, if you recreate your index `MyIndex`each night from a database by batch, you have just to have just to :
  1. Import your database in a new index using [batches](#batch-writes).
 We will call this new index `MyNewIndex`